 The Operator and the Participant shall make all efforts to avoid the consequences caused by force majeure circumstances and, if the consequences arise – to eliminate them.

-Amendments, Cancellations, and Withdrawals of Documents
+If the force majeure circumstances continue more than 90 calendar days, the Operator and the Participant shall be entitled to terminate the Participant’s Contract.

+SECTION TWO AMENDMENTS, CANCELLATIONS, AND WITHDRAWALS OF DOCUMENTS

-The Regulation may be amended only provided that the Commission gives its consent thereto.
-Trading fees cannot be higher than those approved by the Commission.
+The Regulation may be amended only provided that the Council gives its consent thereto.
+Trading fees cannot be higher than those approved by the Council.

 The Operator shall publish amendments to the Regulation and (or) other documentation on the Operator’s website just after the relevant decision is taken.